Nuclear power in China: Hualong One

 Hualong One is jointly developed by the China National Nuclear Corporation (CNNC) and China General Nuclear Power Group (CGN), based on the three-loop ACP1000 of CNNC and ACPR1000 of CGN, which in turn are based on the French M310.

-Since 2011, CNNC has been progressively merging its ACP-1000 nuclear power station design with the CGN ACPR-1000 design, while allowing some differences, under direction of the Chinese nuclear regulator.
-Both are three-loop designs originally based on the same French M310 design used in Daya Bay with 157 fuel assemblies, but went through different development processes (CNNC's ACP-1000 has a more domestic design with 177 fuel assemblies while CGN's ACPR-1000 is a closer copy with 157 fuel assemblies).
-In early 2014, it was announced that the merged design was moving from preliminary design to detailed design.
-Power output will be 1150 MWe, with a 60-year design life, and would use a combination of passive and active safety systems with a double containment.
+Since 2011, CNNC has been progressively merging its ACP-1000 nuclear power station design with the CGN ACPR-1000 design, while allowing some differences, under the direction of the Chinese nuclear regulator.
+Both are three-loop designs originally based on the same French M310 design used in Daya Bay with 157 fuel assemblies, but went through different development processes (CNNC's ACP-1000 has a more domestic design with 177 fuel assemblies, while CGN's ACPR-1000 is a closer copy with 157 fuel assemblies).
+In early 2014, it was announced that the merged design was transitioning from preliminary design to detailed design.
+Power output will be 1150 MWe, with a 60-year design life, and will use a combination of passive and active safety systems with a double containment.
 CNNC's 177 fuel assembly design was retained.

 After the merger, both companies retain their own supply chain and their versions of the Hualong One will differ slightly (units built by CGN will retain some features from the ACPR1000) but the design is considered to be standardised.
 Some 85% of its components will be made domestically.

 The Hualong One power output will be 1170 MWe gross, 1090 MWe net, with a 60-year design life, and would use a combination of passive and active safety systems with a double containment.
 It has a 177 assembly core design with an 18-month refuelling cycle.
 The power plant's utilisation rate is as high as 90%.
 CNNC has said its active and passive safety systems, double-layer containment and other technologies meet the highest international safety standards.

 The Hualong One is now largely seen as the replacement for all previous Chinese nuclear reactor designs, and has been exported overseas.